sameersaeed/chip8-emulator/README.md

 ...and then go on [http://localhost:&lt;port&gt;/chip8.html](https://github.com/sameersaeed/chip8-emulator)

-from there, you should be able to select a ROM file and load it into your browser:
+From there, you should be able to select a ROM file and load it into your browser:
 <img width="714" alt="Screenshot 2024-06-21 at 7 25 51 PM" src="imgs/webasm.png">

 <br>

-if you want to use your own .ch8 ROM file(s), you can add them to the `roms` folder of this repository and then update `shell.html` to add the path(s), i.e.:
+If you want to use your own .ch8 ROM file(s), you can add them to the `roms` folder of this repository and then update `shell.html` to add the path(s), i.e.:
 ```console
   ...
   <option value='{"filename": "chip8-test-suite.ch8"}'>chip8-test-suite</option>